Luke and Laura: After Laura's return to catatonia (2008)

-Second Ice Princess and Luke's departure (2013–2015)
+Second Ice Princess and Luke's departure from Port Charles (2013–2015)

 On February 11, 2013 Laura returns once more to Port Charles.
 She catches up with daughter Lulu at the Haunted Star and tells her of her long visit with Lucky in Ireland.
 On February 19, 2013, Luke and Laura are surprised when Lulu receives an uncut Ice Princess rock from an unknown person; it turns out to be a fake.
 This chain of events eventually results in Lulu being kidnapped by Helena and Stavros Cassidine.
 Luke and Laura, accompanied by Lulu's husband Dante, are able to rescue Lulu only to discover that her memory has been wiped.
 However, Lulu's memories are eventually restored thanks to Dante.

 In 2015, Laura returns to Port Charles again seeking Luke's help in saving their son Lucky from Helena, which results in the rescue of both Lucky and his young son Jake.
 Luke later departs from Port Charles soon afterward on a journey of self-healing in order to fight off the demons of his past, leaving a goodbye letter for Laura in which he refers to her as his "Angel".

+Luke’s Death and Memorial Tributes

+On New Year's Day 2022, Tracy Quartermaine returns to Port Charles to inform Laura (who has since married Kevin Collins) that Luke was killed during a cable car accident in Austria, which is implied to have been set in motion by Victor Cassadine.
+A public memorial service is held in Luke’s memory, with a second tribute taking place in early 2026 with Laura, Tracy, Lulu, Sonny, and Carly in attendance.

+During a private visit to the local church, Laura reminisces on the life, adventures, and happiness that she shared with Luke as she tearfully thanks him for giving her the love of a lifetime.